We are a unique university with a wide variety of opportunities for students.

 What would you tell a student who is thinking about attending A&M-Commerce?

 I have never been in, or worked in, a higher education organization in which the faculty and staff care so much about the students than at A&M-Commerce.
 Even though many of our courses and programs are smaller than other institutions, we push our students to grow and learn and provide as many hands-on experiences as possible – on par with any other university.
-We are a unique university with diverse opportunities for students.
+We are a unique university with a wide variety of opportunities for students.

 What draws you to your discipline?